Prostate Cancer

 We even got to know the other patients.
 And because I'm a councillor I took my councillor papers there so I was a bit introverted as regards all the others but because the others only had the usual 1948 magazines on the table you know I mean they built up a chat show between them and discussed everything from the weather to the latest political situation you know that was, it was good for them, they were never on their own and of course they were always together as it were you see.
 So all that was very harmonious and very nice and very quick and very efficient and I couldn't find a fault with that in any way whatsoever.
 And I bought them a box of chocolates when we left because it was rather, they were really good, they were a nice team.

-There are two common types of external beam radiotherapy:
+There are currently three types of external beam radiotherapy used for prostate cancer treatment:

 Describes the process and considers that the treatment is painless.